PrayujaTeli/Blog/Filesystem.md

 *Character device*-<br/>

-A "c" Device is one with which the Driver communicates by sending and receiving single characters (bytes, octets).Where as drive is software that handles or manages a hardware controller.<br/>
+A "c" device is one with which the driver communicates by sending and receiving single characters (bytes, octets).Where as drive is software that handles or manages a hardware controller.<br/>

 /dev is device in which null is file which is used to eliminating output from terminal.<br/>
 /dev/null is null device in unix system.
 It immediately discards anything written to it.<br/>